 Putting money into your employer matched 401k is one of the best ways to invest your money.
 Match it dollar for dollar to get the most benefit.
 One way to get access to additional monies for this is by decreasing your withholding.
 Just be sure to boost your contributions so that you do not end up spending those extra dollars elsewhere.

 If your health insurance carries a high deductible and it offers you a Health Savings Account, you can invest your money there.
 HSAs are great because they are tax free three times over.
-When you put money into the account it gets deducted from your paycheck and goes in tax free and continues to grow tax free as well.
+The money is deducted from your paycheck and goes in tax free and will grow tax free as well.
 When it is time to withdraw the money, it is not taxed as long as the money is being used for medical expenses.
 You can also simply use the account for "investment" purposes and leave the money in there to grow.

 When you reach 65, any withdrawals you make that are not for medical reasons are treated like a 401(k) withdrawal and are taxed at your current income tax rate.
 For investment purposes, this rivals the Roth IRA since it is pre-tax money and it grows tax free too.

 If you already contributing to your workplace retirement plan or you currently do not have one in place, contributing to an IRA is your next step.
 They have both a traditional IRA and a Roth IRA.
 With the traditional one, your contributions are tax-deductible on your tax return for the year you made the contribution but you are taxed when you withdraw the money (you can start at 59 ½ and must start withdrawing by 70 ½).
-With a Roth IRA, there’s not tax break but your earnings and withdrawals are tax free.
-An additional benefit is that you are not required to make withdrawals, so the money can be passed on to your kids or whomever.
+With a Roth IRA, there’s not a tax break but your earnings and withdrawals are tax free.
+An additional benefit is that the money can be passed on to your kids or whomever.
+You are not required to make withdrawals.
 They also afford you some flexibility where you can withdraw funds without a penalty for buying a home or to use it for your education.

 If you have a solid retirement plan in place and you are making the necessary contributions, investing in a 529 college savings plan for your child's education is a smart move.
-Like a Roth IRA, your contributions are made with after-tax money and your money is then invested and will grow tax-free.
+The contributions are made with after-tax money and and will grow tax-free.
 Provided that you use the funds for education, you will not need to pay any taxes.
 One thing you do not want to do, is do this prior to establishing a retirement fund.
 This only applies if you are already taking care of that and you have extra money to put away.